ratwolfzero/hopalong_python/README.md

 If you select a very high value for 'num' ,the number of iterations, then the performance might decrease additionally due to memory swap use (RAM>>SSD).
 To compensate this float32 was selected as data type for the pixel-array.
 Anyway 100_000_000 iterations are still easy with the advanced version.

-Of course you can experiment with different colormaps (cmap) but for the advanced version where the pixel density is considered you should use one og the sequential colormaps.
+Of course you can experiment with different colormaps (cmap) but for the advanced version where the pixel density is considered you should use one of the sequential colormaps.

 Have fun.